Unity-Technologies/com.unity.services.samples.game-lobby/README.md

-We use the Relay service to obfuscate the Hosts' IP, while still allowing them to locally host strangers.
+We use the Relay service to obfuscate the hosts' IP, while still allowing them to locally host strangers.

 [Relay Overview](http://documentation.cloud.unity3d.com/en/articles/5371723-relay-overview)